SasView/sasview/src/sans/models/media/model_functions.rst

 The background term is added for data analysis.

-For 2D plot, the wave transfer is defined as
+For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as

 .. image:: img/image040.GIF